 2. You haven’t defined well your values – poor strategy

 Before even start to build your personal brand you need to consider very carefully which values you will bring to people.
-This is alfa and omega of every personal branding and without it your brand will be dead even before it will be born.
+This is alpha and omega of every personal branding and without it your brand will be dead even before it will be born.

 So think well why you want people to follow you, what you can give them and what they could be interested in.
 Which unique experience do you have and can share?
 These questions are complex, but once you will find the clear answer your brand will have a chance to live.
 Your personal brand should not be an inauthentic persona.
 Branding is about purposefully and strategically showcasing your authentic self to your audience and your customers.
 Your personal brand should be a true reflection of your skills, passions, values, and beliefs.